 To put it simply, Ich is a parasite that appears on the body, fins and gills of fish.
-If left untreated, Ich will eventually kill your fish.
+If left untreated, Ich will eventually kill your sick fish.

-These parasites are small.
+These protozoan parasites are small.
 Real small.
 So small, in fact, that you need a microscope to see them…

 If caught early, Ich is very treatable, and many fish make a full recovery.

 What makes Ich unique among fish diseases is that it has a life cycle.